RickCogley/rickcogley/src/index.md

     - cron: "6 21 * * *"
 ```

-## How to use?
+## How to get yours?

-Go to the repo, "use this template" then tweak it how you like.
+Go to my [profile repo](https://github.com/rickcogley/rickcogley), and click "use this template" to make your own copy.
+If you don't have a profile repo already, save the repo as your username.
+Then tweak it how you like including updating the RSS feeds.
+Or, setup Deno and Lume, and copy in the files manually.

 ## Is it good?